Back to top

 });

-// This label will display all errors of all bindings
+// this label displays all errors of all bindings

 Label descAllLabel = new Label(parent, SWT.NONE);